by Jenny Lelwica Buttaccio

 Herbs have a low chance of harm or toxicity, and they have a supportive, restorative effect on the body.
 Plus, they can be used alone or in conjunction with other treatment protocols, and the dose can be individualized for a child based on age and weight.

-A well-rounded treatment plan will include herbs (and lifestyle factors — more on that below) that not only target troublemaking microbes but also strengthen your child’s immune system.
-“Chronic Lyme disease occurs when immune system functions have become chronically disrupted and can no longer manage to keep unhealthy microbes in check,” says Dr. Rawls.
-He points to modern-day system disruptors — environmental toxins, processed-food diets that are heavy on carbs and light on nutrients, childhood stress, and excessive antibiotic use — as potential reasons why we might be seeing an increase in persistent Lyme symptoms in kids.
+A well-rounded treatment plan will include herbs (and lifestyle factors — more on that below) that target troublemaking microbes and strengthen your child’s immune system.
+“Chronic Lyme disease occurs when the cells of the body are stressed, and the immune system can no longer manage to keep unhealthy microbes in check,” says Dr. Rawls.
+He points to modern-day cellular stress factors — environmental toxins, processed-food diets that are heavy on carbs and light on nutrients, childhood stress, and excessive antibiotic use — as potential reasons why we might be seeing an increase in persistent Lyme symptoms in kids.

 “With herbs, start slow, and gradually work up to a higher dose with consideration for your child’s weight,” says Dr. Rawls.
 “For example, if the normal dose for a 150-pound adult is three capsules twice a day, then start with one capsule one time a day and see how your child feels.”